-Isaac Schankler is a composer, accordionist, and electronic musician living in Los Angeles.
-His music has been described as “powerful” (Sequenza21), “delightful” (I Care If You Listen), “ingenious” (The Artificialist), “masterfully composed” (Boston Musical Intelligencer), and “the antidote to sentimentality” (LA Times).
+Isaac Io Schankler is a composer, accordionist, and electronic musician living in Los Angeles.
+Their music has been described as “powerful” (Sequenza21), “delightful” (I Care If You Listen), “ingenious” (The Artificialist), “masterfully composed” (Boston Musical Intelligencer), and “the antidote to sentimentality” (LA Times).

 As a composer for video games, Schankler has written music for critically acclaimed and award-winning independent games, including Ladykiller in a Bind, Analogue: A Hate Story, Hate Plus, Redshirt, and Depression Quest.

-Schankler is the artistic director of the concert series People Inside Electronics.
-He holds a Doctor of Musical Arts degree in composition from the University of Southern California, as well as Master of Music and Bachelor of Music degrees in composition from the University of Michigan.
-He is currently Assistant Professor of Music at Cal Poly Pomona, where he teaches composition, music technology, and music theory.
+Schankler is the artistic director of the concert series People Inside Electronics, and holds a Doctor of Musical Arts degree in composition from the University of Southern California, as well as Master of Music and Bachelor of Music degrees in composition from the University of Michigan.
+Schankler is currently Associate Professor of Music at Cal Poly Pomona, where they teach composition, music technology, and music theory.